yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   Version 1.0 of DTLS correlates to version 1.1 of TLS (see above).

-* Implementations MUST support and (unless a higher version is available) MUST prefer to negotiate DTLS version 1.2 {{!RFC6347}}
+* Implementations MUST support DTLS 1.2 {{!RFC6347}} and MUST prefer to negotiate DTLS version 1.2 over earlier versions of DTLS.

   Version 1.2 of DTLS correlates to version 1.2 of TLS (see above).
   (There is no version 1.1 of DTLS.)

-* Implementations SHOULD support and, if available, MUST prefer to negotiate DTLS version 1.3 as specified in {{!I-D.ietf-tls-dtls13}}.
+* Implementations SHOULD support DTLS 1.3 {{!I-D.ietf-tls-dtls13}} and, if implemented, MUST prefer to negotiate DTLS version 1.3 over earlier versions of DTLS.

   Version 1.3 of DTLS correlates to version 1.3 of TLS (see above).